johnclarkhon/Exploratory_Data_Analysis-Spotify-2023-Dataset-/README.md

 ```
 ![image](https://github.com/user-attachments/assets/ff6f2e53-8140-4aac-9cf7-6db8b37841e6)

+> The number of tracks released are highest in 2022 followed by 2023, then 2021.
 <br>

 Does the number of tracks released per month follow any noticeable patterns?
 Which month sees the most releases?<br>